seuvrard/Nightlight-Part-1/README.md

-These are my codes for ME-35 (Intro to Robotics) 2024!
+This is my code for ME-35 (Intro to Robotics) 2024!